-If you’re like most Canadians, the hot water in your home is heated inside a tank that looks nice on the outside, but is probably as disgusting as anything you’ve ever seen on the inside.
+If you’re like most people, the domestic hot water in your home is heated inside a tank that looks nice on the outside, but is probably disgusting on the inside.
 Unless your water heater is brand new, the bright, white exterior probably encloses a steel tank that’s black, ugly and filled with sediment.
 The whole situation is the quintessential definition of the white-washed tomb, and even super-diligent people I know don’t seem to realize where their water travels on its way to the shower or kitchen sink.
 The gunk you see below is one of two reasons every homeowner should know about flushing their water heater.

 At the bottom of every tank-style hot water heater there’s a drain valve, and this is the only place where crud can leave the tank.
 The process of flushing is simple: shut off the electricity or gas supply to the water heater; shut off the water valve supplying the tank; connect a garden hose to the bottom valve; place the end of the hose in the closest drain; then turn on the water valve supplying the tank.
-As new water is added to the tank from above, it leaves through the drain valve at the bottom, carrying a surprising amount of ugly stuff with it.
-This is the basic flushing process, and it should happen once a year.
+As new water is added to the tank from above, it leaves through the open drain valve at the bottom, carrying a surprising amount of ugly stuff with it out the garden hose.
+This is the basic flushing process, and it should happen once every year or two.
 If your water heater has been neglected for years, expect a lot of gunk to come out.
-It’s not unusual for 5 to 10 lbs. of corruption to flush out from high mileage heaters in hard water areas.
+It’s not unusual for 5 to 10 lbs. of minerals to flush out from high mileage heaters in hard water areas.
 To conserve energy and make the flushing process safer, I always shut the electricity off to our heater a day or so before flushing, allowing the hot water to be used up, rather than dumping it down the drain.

-Water heater sediment is gross, but appearance isn’t the only reason flushing makes sense.
-Reducing energy costs and boosting the hot water capacity of your tank is the most important reason for flushing.
-The more minerals in the bottom of your tank, the less effectively your water heater will work.
+Water heater sediment is ugly, but appearance isn’t the only reason flushing makes sense.
+Reduced energy costs and boosting the hot water capacity of your tank is the most important practical reason for flushing.
+The more minerals in the bottom of your tank, the less effective your water heater will be.
 Flushing is an effective way to remove most of the sediment, but it won’t get it all.
 So if you’d like to do better, consider the vinegar tea kettle treatment.

 Vinegar is a safe, effective and inexpensive acid that dissolves waterborne mineral deposits quickly and easily.
 It’s very effective for cleaning kettles, and it works just as well on water heaters, too.
 The only hitch is getting the vinegar into the tank after the initial flushing, and this involves becoming familiar with something called a sacrificial anode rod.

 Before you do any of this anode stuff, flush the system as best you can, as I explained before.
 Next, shut off the drain valve, but leave the hose hooked up for now.
-After the anode comes out, dump vinegar into the tank with a funnel in the hole left by the absent anode, then leave it there for 18 to 24 hours.
+After the anode comes out, dump vinegar into the tank with a funnel in the hole left by the absent anode, then leave it there for 3 or 4 hours.
 As long as the remaining sediments that didn’t flush out are soluble minerals (and they almost always are), the vinegar will dissolve them.
-Of course you won’t have hot water while all this is happening, so pick your day.
+Of course you won’t have hot water while all this is happening, so pick your time of day.